Does Pre-Workout Cause Anxiety? : Causes & Solutions for Jitters Twitching

 1. Caffeine

-The majority of pre-workout supplements include 150 mg to 350 mg of caffeine, which is extremely close to the daily safe limit of 400 mg.
-Caffeine-induced anxiety in the study subjects was brought on by even a 150 mg caffeine supplement.
+Most pre-workout options pack 150 mg to 350 mg of caffeine, which skirts close to the daily safe limit of 400 mg.
+Even at 150 mg, research shows that caffeine can trigger anxiety.

 2. Bitter Orange Extract